from __future__ import annotations

 if sys.platform != "win32" or creation_time is None: # pragma: win32 no cover

-return # same process, or no creation time to disambiguate a recycled PID — don't evict
+return # same process, or no creation time to disambiguate a recycled PID, so don't evict

 actual = self._get_process_creation_time(pid) # pragma: win32 cover